zrbrown/mindecrire/README.md

 ### `/refresh`

 Display a page with a Refresh link that will refresh the Spring context (All this does is call `/actuator/refresh`).
-This is useful when the configuration needs to be updated without restarting the server.
-This can be useful when doing things like adding a new static page or adding users and changing permissions.
+This is useful when TLS/SSL certificates need to be manually reloaded or when doing things like adding a new static page or adding users and changing permissions (static pages are permissions are included in the refresh scope).
+When running locally, don't forget that these files need to be updated in the `target/classes` directory.
+Updating templates will take effect instantly without refreshing, so take care if updating templates.

 ## How to build